 - Finally fold the buttermilk and flour mix into the batter alternately (about a third of each at a time), until just combined.

-- Bake for about 20 minutes (large muffins) or 45 minutes if making a larger loaf, until a skewer inserted into the centre comes out clean.
+- Bake for about 20 minutes (large muffins), until a skewer inserted into the centre comes out clean.

-- Place on a wire rack to cool completely.
+- Remove from the oven and place on a wire rack to cool completely.

 - Decorate with whipped cream and toppings or serve with custard… Although they taste great just as they are.

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist

 Double Chocolate Banana Muffins shared with